A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

 \begin{proof} Indeed, However, a convex combination of a collection of vectors has norm upper bounded by the largest of the norms of these vectors, so that

 \end{proof}

 The following is a technical lemma which will be useful for us.

-\begin{lemma} Fix two vectors $u$ and $v$ and suppose Then for some $L_q<\infty$ that does not depend on $\theta$. \end{lemma}
+\begin{lemma} Fix two vectors $u$ and $v$ and suppose Then $\left| \left| \nabla_{\theta} q_{\theta} \right| \right| \leq L_q$, for some $L_q<\infty$ that does not depend on $\theta$. \end{lemma}

 \begin{proof} Using the well-known formula for derivative of the matrix inverse (see \cite[Eq.~(14.46)]{vinod2011hands}), We next argue that the $2$-norm of each term in the product on the right-hand side can be bounded independently of $\theta$.
 Indeed, $||(I-\gamma P_{\theta})x||_{\infty} \geq (1-\gamma) ||x||_{\infty}$, as $||(I-\gamma P_{\theta})^{-1}||_{\infty}$ is uniformly bounded over $\theta$ (and so is the $2$-norm).
-As for the term in brackets, we have that by Assumption \ref{ass:pi} the quantities $||\frac{d}{d \theta_i} \pi_{\theta}(a|s)||$ are bounded independently of $\theta$, implying any norm one takes of the term in brackets is bounded independently of $\theta$ as well. \end{proof}
+As for the term in brackets, we have that by Assumption \ref{ass:pi} the quantities $||\frac{d}{d \aor{\theta}} \pi_{\theta}(a|s)||$ are bounded independently of $\theta$, implying any norm one takes of the term in brackets is bounded independently of $\theta$ as well. \end{proof}

 Next, to derive any kind of guarantee on minimizing $V$, we need to make some assumptions on this function.
 We already know it is smooth from the policy gradient theorem, provided that Assumption~\ref{ass:pi} holds.
-It is standard to assume its gradient cannot change too quickly.
+It is standard to have a bound asserting that its gradient cannot change too quickly.

 \begin{proposition}[Smooth objective] There exists some $L_V<\infty$ such that the function $V_{\theta}$ has $L_V$-Lipschitz gradient. \end{proposition}